 Discussion

 This study resulted in several main findings.
-We found evidence of possible ARIA-H on ex vivo MRI in cases who received active immunization against Aβ during life.
-The ex vivo MRI and histopathological characteristics were consistent with cortical superficial siderosis, a known manifestation of severe CAA.11 ARIA-H was locally associated with severe vascular pathology of the leptomeningeal blood vessels, including greater vascular Aβ deposition and vessel wall splitting.
+We observed hemorrhagic lesions on ex vivo MRI in cases who received active immunization against Aβ during life.
+The ex vivo MRI and histopathological characteristics were consistent with cortical superficial siderosis, a known manifestation of severe CAA.11 Neuropathological examination confirmed locally severe vascular pathology of the leptomeningeal blood vessels, including greater vascular Aβ deposition and vessel wall splitting.
 The severity of cortical superficial siderosis was associated with lower Aβ plaque area and higher post-vaccination antibody titer levels.
 Finally, we observed greater presence of reactive glial cells in iAD cases with longer survival times.

+Without in vivo MRI we were not able to verify whether the hemorrhagic lesions on ex vivo MRI indeed corresponded to ARIA-H detected during life.
+Of note, similar hypointense signals on ex vivo MRI have been observed in post-mortem cases with early-onset AD7 and were observed in our current study in one non-AD control case.
+Moreover, another ex vivo MRI study in CAA patients identified similar hypointense stripes in the cortex, in these cases reflecting severe ferrugination in the form of iron and calcium depositions in cortical blood vessels.8 Taken together, the on ex vivo MRI findings in iAD cases are not specific, although the underlying neuropathology in these areas (including increased leptomeningeal CAA severity and vascular remodeling) was suggestive of ARIA-H.

-ARIA is primarily defined through in vivo imaging characteristics, with subtypes ARIA-E (cerebral edema and sulcal effusions on FLAIR MRI) and ARIA-H (cortical and superficial hemorrhages on T2*-weighted MRI).35 Both subtypes were initially observed in active immunization trials and were defined as subacute meningoencephalitis26, and have now also been reported in multiple passive immunotherapy trials with rates of up to ~40% in the phase 1b and phase 3 aducanumab34 and phase 2 donanemab trials.22 ARIA is usually asymptomatic with symptoms reported in 1-20% of patients with ARIA-E.14 Notably, the increased rate of ARIA-H in patients treated with passive immunotherapy as compared to placebo is more modest than differences in ARIA-E28, an effect largely driven by higher rates of pre-existing microbleeds in AD cases.
-In our study, we observed abnormalities suggestive of ARIA-H on ex vivo MRI in 5/10 iAD cases as compared to 1/11 cAD cases and no clear evidence of ARIA-E. These findings are expected as ARIA-E typically occurs in the acute setting and resolves radiographically over weeks, whereas findings of ARIA-H remain visible long-term.32 Important risk factors for the development of symptomatic ARIA include immunotherapy dose, APOE ε4 allele status, and baseline number of cerebral microbleeds, with higher doses and/or faster up-titration of antibody and two copies of the APOE ε4 allele associated with increased incidence of ARIA.14 We did not find a relationship between ARIA-H and APOE ε4 status in the current study, which may be because all iAD cases had at least one allele as well as the modest samples size.
+The term ARIA refers to a spectrum of image abnormalities that can be observed throughout the natural course of AD and CAA and in the setting of amyloid-modifying therapeutic approaches.35 Two subtypes have been defined based on in vivo MR imaging characteristics; ARIA-E (cerebral edema and sulcal effusions on FLAIR MRI) and ARIA-H (cortical and superficial hemorrhages on T2*-weighted MRI).35 Both subtypes were initially observed in active immunization trials and were defined as subacute meningoencephalitis26, and have now also been reported in multiple passive immunotherapy trials with rates of up to ~40% in the phase 1b and phase 3 aducanumab32,34 and phase 2 donanemab trials.22 ARIA is usually asymptomatic with symptoms reported in 1-26% of patients with ARIA-E.14, 32 Notably, the increased rate of ARIA-H in patients treated with passive immunotherapy as compared to placebo is more modest than differences in ARIA-E28, an effect largely driven by higher rates of pre-existing microbleeds in AD cases.
+In our study, we observed abnormalities suggestive of ARIA-H on ex vivo MRI in 5/10 iAD cases as compared to 1/11 cAD cases.
+Important risk factors for the development of symptomatic ARIA include immunotherapy dose, APOE ε4 allele status, and baseline number of cerebral microbleeds, with higher doses and/or faster up-titration of antibody and two copies of the APOE ε4 allele associated with increased incidence of ARIA.14 We did not find a relationship between hemorrhagic lesions and APOE ε4 status in the current study, which may be because all iAD cases had at least one allele as well as the modest sample size.